 Picture this – You’re nearly ready to leave the San Francisco Bay Area for your dream vacation.
 You’re excited, your suitcase is packed, and all your work is taken care of.

 You’ve got one foot out the door when you remember – “Ah, I forget to set up my out-of-office emails.”
 Here’s what to do.
+Check out how to set up out of office email using Microsoft 365.

 You can set up your out-of-office emails in advance or right before you leave.
 Follow the steps below.